-In light of the low oil price environment and the initiatives described in this MD&A undertaken by the Company to rationalize the business, CES recorded the following items during the three and six months ended June 30, 2020, which negatively impacted Gross Margin and are considered to be non-recurring:
+In light of the low oil price environment and the initiatives described in this MD&A undertaken by the Company to rationalize the business, CES recorded the following items during the three and nine months ended September 30, 2020, which negatively impacted Gross Margin and are considered to be non-recurring:

-- The Company recorded \$1.2 million and \$12.3 million, respectively, of inventory write-downs as certain commodity based products were revalued to net realizable value to reflect current prices; and - Within cost of sales, the Company recorded \$1.0 million and \$1.4, respectively, in restructuring costs.
+- The Company recorded \$nil and \$12.3 million, respectively, of inventory write-downs as certain commodity based products were revalued to net realizable value to reflect the commodity price environment at the time of the revaluation; and - Within cost of sales, the Company recorded \$0.1 million and \$1.5 million, respectively, in restructuring costs.

-The decline in Adjusted Gross Margin is reflective of the decline in revenue and activity levels across all business units and the pricing pressure experienced as a result.
-CES has responded to the falling activity levels by significantly rationalizing costs and headcount in Canada and the US in the second quarter.
+CES responded to falling activity levels by significantly rationalizing costs and headcount in Canada and the US early in the second quarter.
+The increase in Adjusted Gross Margin is reflective of the realization of these significant cost reductions taking full effect in Q3 2020, along with the benefit recognized from the CEWS program in the quarter.
 The Company expects pricing pressure and margin compression to continue in this low commodity price environment as customers are increasingly focused on managing near-term cash lifting costs, and as competitors take more desperate actions to retain market share.
-In addition, the Canadian business' gross margin was negatively impacted by cost inflation of all USD inputs as the CAD weakened considerably when compared to Q2 2019 and, in the current commodity price environment, these higher costs could not be passed on to the customer.
-Partially offsetting the above, CES recorded a \$3.3 million benefit from the CEWS program as an offset to compensation costs within cost of sales in Q2 2020.
+For the three and nine months ended September 30, 2020, CES recorded a \$2.9 million and \$6.2 million, respectively, benefit from the CEWS program as an offset to compensation costs within cost of sales in the respective periods.